Semantic model connectivity with the XMLA endpoint

 If the user performing impersonation is not a workspace admin, they must belong to one or more of the specified roles, otherwise a user not found or no permissions type error is returned.

 For tabular model projects authored in Visual Studio, roles can be defined by using Role Manager in the model designer.
-For datasets in Power BI, roles can be defined in Power BI Desktop prior to publishing to the service.
+For semantic models in Power BI, roles can be defined in Power BI Desktop prior to publishing to the service.
 Role membership is specified in the Power BI service.
 SSMS can also be used to create and manage roles.
 In most cases, role object definitions can be scripted by using TMSL to create or modify the Roles object.
 TMSL scripts can be executed in SSMS or with the Invoke-ASCmd PowerShell cmdlet.

 The following limitations apply when working with roles through the XMLA endpoint: